Hexbug: VEX Robotics

 A line of construction sets for building robots, VEX Robotics kits allow a player to build their own contraptions as well as up-scaled versions of Hexbug products.
 It is named after the VEX Robotics learning platform developed by Innovation First, which was prominently utilized for STEM education.

 Robotic Soccer

 These car-like robots play soccer.

+BattleBots

+A Line of Robots to imitate the show BattleBots.
+There have been many lines of Rivals sets over the years, the Build-Your-Own-Bot, and multiple variations of the battlebox.
+It allows the people who are playing with them to use a pair of infrared controllers with horizontal and vertical movement, as well as a top button which allows the person to activate their weapon.
+The goal is to knock off all of your opponents' removable plates to simulate damage.